HanXHX/ansible-firewall/README.md

 Do NOT use this role, if you manage your own firewall!

 Do NOT forget to open your SSH port if you don't use `firewall_auto_open_ssh`!

-If you don't configure fail2ban, it uses default configuration.

 Requirements
 ------------